hindman/optopus/README.md

 git diff [options] --cached [<commit>] [<path>...]
 ```

-Because Optopus treats groups as first-class citizens in command-line grammar,
+Because Argle treats groups as first-class citizens in command-line grammar,
 and because it will also offer flexible query/configuration APIs allowing
 developers to organize options into meaningful arrangements with symbolic
 names, developers working on larger scripts (or really any script that could